-After an 18-month transition period, full enforcement of USDA inspection of siluriformes fish, including catfish will begin on Sep 1, 2017.
+After an 18-month transition period, full enforcement of USDA inspection of siluriformes fish, including catfish began on Sep 1, 2017.
 According to some Vietnam news reports, “the change will have potentially disastrous consequences for Vietnam catfish producers, because while the FDA does spot checks on a small sample of imports as they arrive, the USDA requires on-site inspections of production facilities.
 For countries like Vietnam, setting up an equivalent system could take years and effectively cripple the industry.”U.S. imports of fish and shellfish from Vietnam are very large, and reached $1.4 billion in 2016, about 7.2% of the $19.4 billion U.S. total imports of fish and shellfish that year

 The USDA Food Safety Inspection Service (FSIS) recently published “compliance guidelines.”